-2 Chataigne's Raleigh City Directory, 1875-76.
+&lt;sup>2 Chataigne's Raleigh City Directory, 1875-76.

-3 City of Raleigh Historical Sketches, Raleigh: Edwards & Broughton, 1887, 121.
+&lt;sup>3 City of Raleigh Historical Sketches, Raleigh: Edwards & Broughton, 1887, 121.

-4 Raleigh Sanborn Fire Insurance Maps, 1909, 1914.
+&lt;sup>4 Raleigh Sanborn Fire Insurance Maps, 1909, 1914.

-Section 8 Page 7 Mahler and Carolina Trust Buildings Wake County, North Carolina

-Service and tracked down enemy agents on the Eastern Seaboard.
+Section 8 Page 11 Mahler Building, Carolina Trust Building Wake County, North Carolina optical department occupied the space.
+Like his father, Fred Mahler (1869-1947) figured prominently in Raleigh's business and social life.
+After training as an optometrist, Fred entered his father's firm as a young man, then managed the Thomasburg Vineyard near Raleigh, which was co-owned by his father and Dr. Thomas Hogg.
+Later he worked in Chicago with a glass manufacturing firm.
+During World War I he joined the U.S. Secret Service and tracked down enemy agents on the Eastern Seaboard.
 Mahler was a Mason, a member of Christ Church, and a member of the Capital Club.
 He and his brother managed H. Mahler's Sons for thirty years after their father's death.
 H. Mahler's Sons continued in business until 1932, when the business went bankrupt, probably a casualty of the Great Depression.
 Following the closure of the business in 1932, Mahler practiced optometry and jewelry engraving.
 The Metropolitan Life Insurance Company acquired the Mahler Building from the Mahler family, later selling it to the Pine Holding Corporation, a division of McLellan's dime store.

-The building immediately to the south was constructed in 1902 as the Carolina Trust Company.
+The left section of the present McCrory's Building, 230-232 Fayetteville Street, was constructed in 1902 as the Carolina Trust Company.
 Sanborn Fire Insurance Maps show that the bank occupied one-half of the street level, 232 Fayetteville Street.
 Number 230 was occupied by a variety of businesses, for example, in 1909, by the National Cash Register Company.
 The earliest city directory in which the Carolina Trust Bank is listed, 1905-06, indicates that A. J. Ruffin served as president; Leo D. Heartt as vice president and general manager, and Hamden F. Smith as cashier.
 By 1913-14 the bank was gone and its office was occupied by Merchants National Bank, with E. C. Duncan as president and W. H. Williamson as vice president.
 This bank operated until 1923, when Wachovia Bank and Trust Company purchased the building.
 Wachovia operated their office here until 1928.
+During its banking era, the Carolina Trust Building's upper three floors contained respectable offices that were